iansinnott/notedown/README.md

     The bullet point is, reactivity _will not function_ unless the reactive data source (in this case the session & the mongo cursor) is wrapped in a function.
 If it is simply defined on the object we won't get reactivity.

+## Already Done

+* Preferences (markdown on/off, default sort order, password reset, email settings, etc)

 ## Roadmap

 These are all features I'd like to implement, but they are contingent on my own time and how much use I (or anyone else) actually gets out of the app initially.

 * Shift enter to add a new line instead of save
 * Markdown support (GHFM)
-* Preferences (markdown on/off, default sort order, password reset, email settings, etc)
+* Settings Page
+  * Password Changing
+* Password Reset
+* Email Verification
 * Reordering (dragging)
 * Sorting (custom order, date added, etc)
 * Add a photo to a note (drag and drop)